nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case ends
 * 3a.
 The given field value is invalid.
     * 3a1.
 Bamboo shows an error message.
       Use case ends.

+####Use case U5: List all expenses

+**Preconditions:** (Needed for v1.2.1)

+* User is logged in.

+**MSS**

+1. User requests to list all expenses.
+2. Bamboo shows a list of all expenses recorded and the current budget balance.

+   Use case ends.

+####Use case U6: Add a remark to an expense

+**Preconditions:** (Needed for v1.2.1)
+* User is logged in.
+* Expense List is not empty.

+**MSS**
+1. User requests to add a remark to specified expense item.
+2. Bamboo adds remark to specified expense item.
+3. Bamboo lists all expenses and shows the budget balance.
+   Use case ends.

+**Extensions**

+* 1a.
+The given expense does not exist.
+    * 1a1.
+Bamboo shows an error message.
+    Use case ends.

+####Use case U7: Find an expense

+**Preconditions:** (Needed for v1.2.1)

+* User is logged in.

+**MSS**

+1. User requests to find expense by certain identifiers and search terms.
+2. Bamboo shows a list of expenses which match the identifiers and search terms.
+3. Bamboo lists all expenses and shows the new budget balance.
+   Use case ends.

+**Extensions**

+* 1a.
+The given field values are invalid.
+    * 1a1.
+Bamboo shows an error message.
+      Use case ends.

 ### Non-Functional Requirement